bellhyve/ngbuddy/README.md

   2. `service ngup enable`
   3. `service ngup start`
   4. `service ngup vmconf`
-  5. `service ngup create pubjail`
+  5. `service ngup create pubjail public`
-  6. `service ngup create privjail`
+  6. `service ngup create privjail private`
   7. Configure your jails and vms and netgraph away!

 ## More Details

 To clarify the above terminology, a "public" bridge connected to a host's existing interface such as the LAN, and a "private" isolated bridge adds an eiface that can be used for a host-only DHCP/DNS server with otubound NAT.

-Custom bridge names can be added with *ngup_bridge_name_if*.
+Custom bridge names can be added with *ngup_bridge_name_if* or on the fly with `service ngup bridge BRIDGE_NAME BRIDGE_IF`.
 If the interface exists we'll bridge to it ("public").
 If the interface doesn't exist, we'll create an eiface with that name along with the bridge ("private").

-These bridges can be added to vm-bhyve 1.5+ using `service ngup vmconf`.
+These bridges can be updated or added to vm-bhyve 1.5+ using `service ngup vmconf`.

 Link an eiface, e.g., for jails, using "service ngup create jail_name bridge_name".
 Drop an eiface using "service ngup destroy jail_name bridge_name".
 If "bridge_name" is omitted, create/destroy will try the "ngup_bridge_default" option ("public" in the default setup).